U.S. Supreme Court Upholds Access to Mifepristone Amid Ongoing Legal Battle

 U.S. Supreme Court allows mifepristone by mail—for now

-The U.S. Supreme Court has temporarily extended a stay on a lower court's order that banned telemedicine access to mifepristone, a medication used in abortions, allowing it to remain available by mail while the legal battle continues.
+The U.S. Supreme Court has temporarily extended a stay on a lower court's order that banned telemedicine access to mifepristone, a medication used in abortions, allowing it to remain available by mail while the justices review an emergency appeal.

 Canadian and international health news, medicine, public policy, and research.